vikchupak/AWS/services/kms/cseVsSse.md

 ---

-- AWS KMS optionally generates keys for you, but they are stored on client side!!!
+- AWS KMS optionally generates CMK and DEK keys for you(only DEK is sent to client).
+CMK stored on AWS side.
+- We can generate CMKs youself locally(without KMS), then we have to store and manage CMK on client side.

 # S3 Server-Side Encription (SSE)